akelopes/bitburner_scripts/readme.md

 The main strategy used was to start out by running `spiderCracker.js` to kick start the hacking of servers.
 From there, I will either activate `infiltrate.js` to infiltrate companies for fast money and faction rep, or start training my hacking level with either `levelUpHacking.js` or simply training on university depending on the bitNode.
-I will also manualy buy port apps to liberate the cracking of servers.
+I will also manually buy port apps to liberate the cracking of servers.

-Goals change according to BitNote, but generally teh early game goal is to max out private servers at 8Tb RAM, while backdooring faction servers and farming up faction rep through infiltration.
+Goals change according to BitNote, but generally the early game goal is to max out private servers at 8Tb RAM, while backdooring faction servers and farming up faction rep through infiltration.
 Once there, I switch gears to maxing out the requirements to beat the BitNode.